abhiyan52/pypicount/README.md

 Libraries used:

-1. AsyncIO: Traversing the files and counting them concurrently for directories
-2. PrettyTable: To print the output in tabular form
+1. PrettyTable: To print the output in tabular form

 ## Support for New Language